wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 **High level business intelligence or management information dashboards**

-These boards are to aid and monitor strategic or tactical goals within a business.
+These dashes are to aid and monitor strategic or tactical goals within a business.
 As such we want to cover the objectives of these initiatives and whether there are problems that may need early intervention.

 Some of the questions you may ask your stakeholder(s) for these dashboards include:

 > What are the company objectives?

-If this is a Business Intelligence (BI) style dashboard it is going to be primarily concerned with how well the business is meeting the goals agreed by investors, upper management and directors.
+If this is a Business Intelligence (BI) style dashboard those using it are going to be primarily concerned with how well the business is meeting the goals as agreed by investors, upper management and directors.
 These metrics will be used to aid decisions about the focuses of the company, how they can progress, grow and stay afloat.
 By determining what the company objectives are that need to be monitored, we can determine what success would look like, and the elements that might be a risk to these objectives.

 Management Information (MI) have projects aiding in the success of these overall objectives.
 Again by knowing which company objective these initiatives are targeted at aiding, we can measure to determine the effect its having on the overall company objective.